NicolasLevesque/shopify-sales-dashboard/README.md

 ---

+## 🩺 Data Quality & Failure Simulation

+In real-world data pipelines, unexpected issues can arise—such as incomplete rows, invalid dates, or negative quantities.
+To demonstrate robust data engineering practices, **this project introduces a small chance (~10%) of “bad data”** during daily synthetic order generation:

+- **Examples of Induced Errors**:
+  - **Missing or Negative Price** – Represents failed calculations or missing fields.
+  - **Future Order Date** – Simulates incorrect timestamps or time-zone quirks.
+  - **Negative Quantity** – Mimics data entry errors or faulty external integrations.

+Each problematic row is marked with a boolean flag, `is_error = TRUE`, so you can easily **isolate** and **remediate** them—mirroring real-world data quality workflows (e.g., quarantining bad records, applying correction scripts, or sending alerts).
+The pipeline **still runs** seamlessly, showcasing how to handle data anomalies gracefully without halting the entire ETL process.

+**Key Takeaways**:

+- 💡 **Simulated “failures”** reveal how you might track and fix flawed input.
+- ⚙️ **No disruption** to the main pipeline—only flagged rows need cleanup if desired.
+- 🔧 **Future Enhancements** can involve an automated “data fix” step or emailing a data quality report.

+Check out the `shopify_sales` table (or CSV) to see these _error rows_, each labeled with `is_error`.
+For details on how these errors are generated, see `generate_shopify_data.py`.

+---

 ## 🎯 **Why Choose This Dashboard over Shopify's Built-In Analytics?**

 While Shopify's built-in analytics provides basic metrics, this dashboard delivers advanced, actionable insights designed specifically to grow your business: